boazbk/tcs/lec_07_other_models.md

 ![A list $(x_0,x_1,x_2)$ in the $\lambda$ calculus is constructed from the tail up, building the pair $(x_2,NIL)$, then the pair $(x_1,(x_2,NIL))$ and finally the pair $(x_0,(x_1,(x_2,NIL)))$.
 That is, a list is a pair where the first element of the pair is the first element of the list and the second element is the rest of the list.
 The figure on the left renders this "pairs inside pairs" construction, though it is often easier to think of a list as a "chain", as in the figure on the right, where the second element of each pair is thought of as a _link_, _pointer_  or _reference_ to the  remainder of the list.](../figure/lambdalist.png){#lambdalistfig .class width=300px height=300px}

 ![Illustration of the $MAP$, $FILTER$ and $REDUCE$ operations.](../figure/reducemapfilter.png){#reduceetalfig .class width=300px height=300px}

+An _enhanced $\lambda$ expression_ is obtained by composing the objects above with the _application_ and _abstraction_ rules.
+We can now define the notion of computing a function using the $\lambda$ calculus.